tanvi-s-a/team_hackathon/README.md

 - Thanks to Google for the Gemini API powering the AI agent.
 - Thanks to Arize AI for Phoenix observability tooling.
 - Thanks to all open-source contributors behind FastAPI, Vite, and React.

+## License

+This project is licensed under the MIT License — see the LICENSE file in the repository for more details.